bibleexchange/church_ministry__textbook/en/1001_our-response-to-leadership.md

-not sure where this should go.
-Could be a section on our response to leadership.
+# Our response to leadership

 Add some general thoughts about secular leaders from Romans 13.

 What to do when you are not the leader.